Burning controls

 • Checking weather conditions and wind direction

-• Limiting the frequency and duration of burning
+• Limiting the size, frequency and duration of fires

 Non‑compliance